chipsalliance/caliptra-sw/runtime/README.md

 For behavior during other types of reset, see [Runtime firmware updates](#runtime-firmware-updates).

-If `mailbox_flow_done` is not set during a warm update boot, it is assumed that Caliptra was reset while Runtime Firmware was executing an operation.
-If Runtime Firmware detects this case, it calls `DISABLE_ATTESTATION` because the internal state of Caliptra may be corrupted.
+If Runtime Firmware detects that Caliptra was reset during the execution of an operation, Runtime Firmware calls `DISABLE_ATTESTATION` because the internal state of Caliptra may be corrupted.

 ### Main loop